Object View

 The name and colour of an Object can be changed, stereo pairs can be created, and the Panning Algorithm can be selected.

 The set of sliders give access to the parameters Azimuth, Elevation, Distance to move the Object in spherical coordinates.
 The Spread parameter makes the Object sound wider and cover more of the immersive audio soundscape.
-The LFE slider acts as an Aux send to the Aux / LFE bus.
+There are two LFE sliders, LFE 1 and LFE 2.
+These are level controls over auxiliary sends to the LFE buses.
 On stereo Objects an additional slider that modifies the stereo width appears.

 Panning Area